apache/druid/docs/design/coordinator.md

 assigned to the services with least capacity to maintain a level of balance between services.
 The Coordinator does not directly communicate with a Historical service when assigning it a new segment; instead the Coordinator creates some temporary information about the new segment under load queue path of the Historical service.
-Once this request is seen, the Historical service will load the segment and begin servicing it.
+Once this request is seen, the Historical service loads the segment and begins servicing it.

+## Configuration

+For Apache Druid Coordinator service configuration, see [Coordinator configuration](../configuration/index.md#coordinator).

+For basic tuning guidance for the Coordinator service, see [Basic cluster tuning](../operations/basic-cluster-tuning.md#coordinator).

+## HTTP endpoints

+For a list of API endpoints supported by the Coordinator, see [Service status API reference](../api-reference/service-status-api.md#coordinator).

-### Running
+## Running

 ```
 org.apache.druid.cli.Main server coordinator
 ```

-### Rules
+## Rules

 Segments can be automatically loaded and dropped from the cluster based on a set of rules.
 For more information on rules, see [Rule Configuration](../operations/rule-configuration.md).

-### Cleaning up segments
+## Cleaning up segments

-On each run, the Druid Coordinator compares the set of used segments in the database with the segments served by some Historical nodes in the cluster.
-Coordinator sends requests to Historical nodes to unload unused segments or segments that are removed from the database.
+On each run, the Coordinator compares the set of used segments in the database with the segments served by some Historical nodes in the cluster.
+The Coordinator sends requests to Historical nodes to unload unused segments or segments that are removed from the database.

 Segments that are overshadowed (their versions are too old and their data has been replaced by newer segments) are marked as unused.
 During the next Coordinator's run, they will be unloaded from Historical nodes in the cluster.

-### Segment availability
+## Segment availability

-If a Historical service restarts or becomes unavailable for any reason, the Druid Coordinator will notice a service has gone missing and treat all segments served by that service as being dropped.
+If a Historical service restarts or becomes unavailable for any reason, the Coordinator will notice a service has gone missing and treat all segments served by that service as being dropped.
 Given a sufficient period of time, the segments may be reassigned to other Historical services in the cluster.
 However, each segment that is dropped is not immediately forgotten.
 Instead, there is a transitional data structure that stores all dropped segments with an associated lifetime.
 The lifetime represents a period of time in which the Coordinator will not reassign a dropped segment.
 Hence, if a Historical service becomes unavailable and available again within a short period of time, the Historical service will start up and serve segments from its cache without any those segments being reassigned across the cluster.

-### Balancing segment load
+## Balancing segment load

 To ensure an even distribution of segments across Historical servicees in the cluster, the Coordinator service will find the total size of all segments being served by every Historical service each time the Coordinator runs.
 For every Historical service tier in the cluster, the Coordinator service will determine the Historical service with the highest utilization and the Historical service with the lowest utilization.
 The percent difference in utilization between the two services is computed, and if the result exceeds a certain threshold, a number of segments will be moved from the highest utilized service to the lowest utilized service.
 There is a configurable limit on the number of segments that can be moved from one service to another each time the Coordinator runs.
 Segments to be moved are selected at random and only moved if the resulting utilization calculation indicates the percentage difference between the highest and lowest servers has decreased.

-### Automatic compaction
+## Automatic compaction

-The Druid Coordinator manages the [automatic compaction system](../data-management/automatic-compaction.md).
+The Coordinator manages the [automatic compaction system](../data-management/automatic-compaction.md).
 Each run, the Coordinator compacts segments by merging small segments or splitting a large one.
 This is useful when the size of your segments is not optimized which may degrade query performance.
 See [Segment size optimization](../operations/segment-optimization.md) for details.